felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 2. Make sure you have the 64-bit version of Python 3.7 (or higher) so that Webots work properly.
 Wrong versions of Python are known to cause issues.

-3. If you already installed Python but cannot load it from the command prompt, you need to make sure Python is added to Windows PATH.
+3. If you already installed Python but cannot load it from the command prompt, or if Webots cannot find Python, you need to make sure Python is added to Windows PATH.
 To add Python to PATH, follow the instructions available [here](https://datatofish.com/add-python-to-windows-path/).
+After you add Python to PATH you must reboot your system for the changes to take effect.

-4. Depending on your system, when running Webots you might see the following message:
+4. Depending on your hardware, when running Webots you might see the following message:

 ```
 WARNING: System below the minimal requirements.